When it comes to customer communication, email templates are a marketer’s best friend.

 Subscriber Engagement Email Template Tips:

-- Create your own milestones – anniversaries and birthdays work well, but you’re not limited to those.
+- Create your own milestones – Anniversaries and birthdays work well, but you’re not limited to those.
 Users’ can “unlock” a prize after a certain amount of downloads or purchases (think coffee punch-card style), for example.

-- Always thank the reader – the whole point is to be personal and appreciative
+- Always thank the reader – The whole point is to be personal and appreciative.

-- Include a reward or incentive
+- Include a reward or incentive — Everyone loves a little prize.

 Email Template #5: The Re-engagement Email